jeffskinnerbox/rpi-loader/README.md

 ```

 ### Building a TensorFlow Environment - DONE
-TensorFlow is changing rapidlly, and you might want to consider installing it from source code.
+TensorFlow is changing rapidly, and you might want to consider installing it from source code.
 If you choose to install TensorFlow via it source code,
 the source code build and test tool being used by the TensorFlow project is [Bazel][29].
 Bazel, developed and supported by Google,